zlifd/zlifd.github.io/_pages/cv.md

 Education
 ======
-* MPhil in Electronic and Computer Engineering
+* MSc in Electronic Engineering
     * The Hong Kong University of Science and Technology, Sept 2023 - Present
 * BEng in Computer Engineering with minor in Mathematics
     * The Hong Kong University of Science and Technology, Sept 2019 - Jun 2023